neosun100/Step1X-Edit-Docker/README.md

 ## 🌟 Advanced Usage
-We take original [Step1X-Edit](https://huggingface.co/stepfun-ai/Step1X-Edit) model as an example to demonstrate some advanced usages of the model, other versions of the model may have different interfaces.
+We use the original [Step1X-Edit](https://huggingface.co/stepfun-ai/Step1X-Edit) model as an example to demonstrate some advanced uses of the model.
+Other versions of the model may have different inference processes.

 ### A1.
 Requirements
 We test our model using torch==2.3.1 and torch==2.5.1 with cuda-12.1.